 What could the producer do to make you want the product more?

-If you chose to consume this product, what would your opportunity cost be?
-(That is, what would you choose not to consume?)

 ___________ Based on your answers above, rate this advertisement on a scale of 1 (“not a good ad”) to 10 (“A very good ad”).

+Explain why you rated it this way.

 Next, find another advertisement to compare and contrast with the one you just analyzed, using the diagram below.
 Label each circle with the name of the product being advertised.